 This is an overview of the general areas of sports management with emphasis on the relationship of developing and using a marketing strategy.
 Included in the study is the relationship of management with the customer and participants from the planning stage through the execution stage.
+Terms Offered: As needed

-BUS242 Survey of Esports Business
+Survey of Esports Business